eser/sey/README.md

 - do all tasks by starting over everytime,
 - mostly need redudant disk i/o during tasks,
 - have no specialisation for bundling and building,
-- support both configuration and api at the same time,
+- don't support mixing configuration file and api,
 - are slow,

 and sey,